 Whether you’re interested in producing high-energy electronic dance music or chill lo-fi beats, electronic music is a genre you can fully produce with just a computer, a DAW, a MIDI controller, and a synthesizer.
 In Composing and Producing Electronic Music 1, you’ll learn the history of electronic music while you explore and compose in different subgenres such as drum and bass, trance, dub, and house.
 You’ll learn even more techniques in Composing and Producing Electronic Music 2, focusing on adaptability for this ever-changing genre, while learning about techno, trip-hop, glitch, dubstep, and more.

-You’ve always wanted to play guitar in a band, but making music with four of your musical friends in a sweaty 15’X15’ room (that you probably share with at least two other bands, meaning about eight other sweaty people regularly occupy that room) is likely hazardous to your health right now.
-Whether you’re already in a band or you’re looking to join one once this whole mess is over, your bandmates (or future bandmates) will appreciate you learning how to develop your phrasing, warmup techniques, time accuracy, and more.
+You’ve always wanted to play guitar in a band, but making music in the same room as other guitarists isn’t always an option.
+Whether you’re already in a band or you’re looking to join one, your bandmates (or future bandmates) will appreciate you learning how to develop your phrasing, warmup techniques, time accuracy, and more.

 Sometimes the best way to get creative is to use somebody else’s creative output as a catapult for your own expression.
 Remixing is an art in and of itself, and in this course, you will learn the basics of taking several different types of source material—stereo masters, a cappellas, breakout tracks (Stems), and multitrack sessions—and making them your own.
 You will learn not only the technical skills necessary to produce professional sounding remixes, but also how to hear a song’s possibilities beyond its original arrangement and musical style.
 These skills will translate seamlessly to many areas of your own musical endeavors, from producing original material to thinking of ways for an artist to reach new audiences.